Children Incorporated: Noted donors and recognition

 In 1997, Dr. Richard Carlson wrote about Children Incorporated in two of the books in his "Don’t Sweat the Small Stuff" series, in which he indicated that he and his wife and children were all donors, and tells of the positive experience of helping a child move forward in life.
 Carlson commented that, while many child sponsorship organizations are efficient and commendable, his personal favorite was Children Incorporated in Virginia.
 The two books, one of which was a New York Times Best Seller, resulted in over 11,000 individual child sponsorships through Children Incorporated.

-One of Children Incorporated’s most noted donors was poker professional Barry Greenstein.
+One of Children Incorporated’s most well-known donors was poker professional Barry Greenstein.
 Greenstein chose Children Incorporated as the primary recipient of his poker winnings.
 Mr. Greenstein realized that there were nearly 300 unpaid volunteer coordinators managing the Children Incorporated programs in locations around the world.
-He wanted to do something to acknowledge these volunteers' valuable work with Children Incorporated, thus, in 2008, he donated $1,000.00 for each coordinator, to be used in the various centers as needed.
-Some coordinators maintained a portion of the donations for their own use, but the vast majority of them put the money back into their programs for the benefit of the children they served.
+He wanted to do something to acknowledge these volunteers' valuable work with Children Incorporated.
+Thus, in 2008, he donated $1,000.00 to each coordinator, to be used in the centers as needed.
+Some coordinators kept a portion of the donation for their own use, but the majority put the money back into their programs for the benefit of the children they served.

 In 2012, singer/songwriter Rosanne Cash headlined the Richmond Folk Festival to commemorate her 25 years of sponsorship with the organization and raise local awareness.

-In 2014, Children Incorporated celebrated 50 years of helping children around the world.
-To date, the organization had helped over 300,000 children to receive an education.
+In 2014, Children Incorporated celebrated 50 years of helping children around the world, having helped over 300,000 children to receive an education.

-In 2015, Children Incorporated launched their On the Road Series, which takes readers around the world visiting the affiliated projects and meeting with sponsored children.

-In 2017, Children Incorporated partnered with Kristine Carlson, the wife of the late Dr. Richard Carlson, to promote the organization around the 20th Anniversary of "Don't Sweat the Small Stuff."
+In 2017, Children Incorporated partnered with Kristine Carlson, the wife of the late Dr. Richard Carlson, to promote the organization at the 20th Anniversary of "Don't Sweat the Small Stuff."

 In 2017, Mary Wilson of the group The Supremes became a sponsor with Children Incorporated.

+In 2017, OBEY Clothing partnered with Children Incorporated on a t-shirt designed by Artist Shepard Fairey to raise funds for the organization.

+In 2022, Children Incorporated launched the Stories of Hope Blog Series, bringing stories of the impact of donors contributions to readers on a weekly basis.

-In 2019, Children Incorporated celebrated 55 years as an organization.
+In 2024, Children Incorporated celebrated 60 years as an organization.